PanHunger/DFG-UDA/README.md

 Thank you for your attention.

-This is part of the DFG-UDA code.
+This is a small part of the DFG-UDA code.

 The full code will be available in due course after the paper is fully published.